jsiek/B522-PL-Foundations/Unification.lagda.md

 The rest of this Chapter is organized as follows.
 We first prove some properties about `unifies`, in particular, that `unifies` is reflexive, that `unifies` is preserved and reflected by substitution, and that there are no unifiers for an equation of the form `⟨ x , M ⟩` when `x` occurs in `M`.
 Next we turn to the proof of termination of Martelli and Montanari's unification algorithm, defining a measure function and proving lemmas that show the measure decreases in each of the recursive calls.
-We then define the `unify` function by well-founded recursion on the measure and prove that `unify` is correct, which is to say that it returns a unifier for the equations iff one exists.
+We then define the `unify` function by well-founded recursion on the measure and prove that `unify` is correct, which is to say that it returns a unifier for the equations if and only if one exists.

 ## Properties of Unifiers